2kool2/embed-video-iframe/readme.md

 <br>
 ##Caveat

-This method neither raises or lowers accessibility barriers caused by the <code>iframe</code> content.
+This method neither raises or lowers accessibility barriers caused by the <code>iframe</code> content itself.

 <br>
 ##Current status

-In use here: <a href="http://www.tesco.com/baking/">Tesco Bake Off</a>
+Currently in use as part of the <a href="http://www.tesco.com/baking/">Tesco Bake Off</a> campaign.<br>
-Preliminary accessibility testing by <a href="http://www.digitalaccessibilitycentre.org/">Digital Accessibility Centre</a>.
+Preliminary accessibility testing performed by the <a href="http://www.digitalaccessibilitycentre.org/">Digital Accessibility Centre</a>.

 <hr>